AhmedKamon/Gent-s-Parlour/README.md

 Welcome to my World
 It's a simple website named GENT'S PARLOUR.
 A whole new world to gents.
 Web-site features:
-_Admin or Reguler user: deffrent options for defferent user
+_Admin or Regular user: different options for different user
 _protected: you have to submit your mobile number and address to place an order
 _responsive: responsive for mobile users
 _Transition-Effect: transition effect on hover in service section